fedoranimus/todoist-api/source/includes/rest/v8/_intro.md

 # Overview

-This is the official documentation for Todoist Rest API.
+This is the official documentation for Todoist REST API.
 Our original API, named [Sync API](/sync/), was created for our own applications and provide an easy way to deal with full and partial syncs, but it's not so simple for individual calls.
 REST API aims to provide a API developer friendly way to deal